-Cross-curricular connections can be made with social studies and civics when discussing the social costs of airport construction, airport expansion, carbon offsets, biofuels, and the climate pollution from a growing aviation industry.
+Social studies courses can discuss the social costs of airport construction, airport expansion, carbon offsets, biofuels, and climate pollution from a growing aviation industry.

 The resource is recommended for teaching environmental justice.
 Data used to give insights on aircraft emission is accurate.